databricks/spark-training/ampcamp/realtime-processing-with-spark-streaming.md

 __Note that all DStream operations must be done before calling this statement.__

 After saving `Tutorial.scala`, let us compile the code.
 To do this, follow these instructions.
-__Make sure you replace `[USB root directory]` in the following instructions with your actual USB root directory path.__
+__Make sure you replace `[usb root directory]` in the following instructions with your actual USB root directory path.__

 <div class="codetabs">
 <div data-lang="scala" markdown="1">
-In the console, make sure you are in the directory: [USB root directory]/streaming/scala .
+In the console, make sure you are in the directory: [usb root directory]/streaming/scala .
-`[USB root directory]/sbt/sbt assembly`
+`[usb root directory]/sbt/sbt assembly`
-This command will compile the `Tutorial` class and create a JAR file in `[USB root directory]/streaming/scala/target/scala-2.10/`.
+This command will compile the `Tutorial` class and create a JAR file in `[usb root directory]/streaming/scala/target/scala-2.10/`.
 </div>
 <div data-lang="java" markdown="1">
-In the console, make sure you are in the directory: [USB root directory]/streaming/java .
+In the console, make sure you are in the directory: [usb root directory]/streaming/java .
-`[USB root directory]/sbt/sbt assembly`
+`[usb root directory]/sbt/sbt assembly`
-This command will compile the `Tutorial` class and create a JAR file in `[USB root directory]/streaming/java/target/scala-2.10/`.
+This command will compile the `Tutorial` class and create a JAR file in `[usb root directory]/streaming/java/target/scala-2.10/`.
 </div>
 </div>

 Finally, the program can be executed as using the `spark-submit` script.
 At the command line, run the following.
-Again, __make sure you replace `[USB root directory]` with your actual USB root directory path.__
+Again, __make sure you replace `[usb root directory]` with your actual USB root directory path.__

 <div class="codetabs">
 <div data-lang="scala" markdown="1">
 <pre class="prettyprint lang-bsh">
-[USB root directory]/spark/bin/spark-submit --class Tutorial [USB root directory]/streaming/scala/target/scala-2.10/Tutorial-assembly-0.1-SNAPSHOT.jar
+[usb root directory]/spark/bin/spark-submit --class Tutorial [usb root directory]/streaming/scala/target/scala-2.10/Tutorial-assembly-0.1-SNAPSHOT.jar
 </pre>
 </div>
 <div data-lang="java" markdown="1">
 <pre class="prettyprint lang-bsh">
-[USB root directory]/spark/bin/spark-submit --class Tutorial [USB root directory]/streaming/java/target/scala-2.10/Tutorial-assembly-0.1-SNAPSHOT.jar
+[usb root directory]/spark/bin/spark-submit --class Tutorial [usb root directory]/streaming/java/target/scala-2.10/Tutorial-assembly-0.1-SNAPSHOT.jar
 </pre>
 </div>
 </div>